Omicron: India’s tally rises to 781, Delhi has the most cases

 In all, India reported 9,195 new coronavirus cases over the past 24 hours, taking the country’s tally since the pandemic began last year to 34,808,886.

 Cases of the Omicron variant of the coronavirus in India rose from 653 to 781 on Wednesday, data from the Union health ministry showed.
+Cases of the new strain were first reported in the country on December 2 and has now spread to 21 states and Union Territories.

 The most number of Omicron infections have been reported from Delhi (238), followed by Maharashtra (167) and Gujarat (73).

-The health ministry has stated that 241 out of the 781 people who tested positive for the variant have recovered or migrated.
+The health ministry stated that 241 out of the 781 people who tested positive for the variant have recovered or migrated.